 In May 2005, the FASB issued SFAS No. 154, "Accounting Changes and Error Corrections."
-SFAS No. 154 replaces APB No. 20, "Accounting Changes" and SFAS No. 3, "Reporting Accounting Changes in Interim Financial Statements" and establishes retrospective application as the required method for reporting a change in accounting principle.
+SFAS No. 154 replaces Accounting Principles Board Opinion, or APB, No. 20, "Accounting Changes" and SFAS No. 3, "Reporting Accounting Changes in Interim Financial Statements" and establishes retrospective application as the required method for reporting a change in accounting principle.
 SFAS No. 154 provides guidance for determining whether retrospective application of a change in accounting principle is impracticable and for reporting a change when retrospective application is impracticable.
 SFAS No. 154 also addresses the reporting of a correction of an error by restating previously issued financial statements.
 SFAS No. 154 is effective for accounting changes and corrections of errors made in fiscal years beginning after December 15, 2005.
-The Company does not anticipate that the adoption of SFAS No. 154 will have a material impact on its consolidated financial statements.